 (b) applies with modifications and the modified condition is satisfied.

-[Note: The end of the operative period for section 30 is postponed until the end of 31 December 2022 by the COVID-19 Response and Economic Recovery Omnibus Act 2020 Postponement Proclamation 2021 (see SL 2021/196).]

 31. Decision-maker may decide order no longer applies to relevant authorisation if condition of order breached

 (1) If a condition of an order made under section 29 or 30 is not satisfied in relation to a relevant authorisation, the decision-maker for the relevant authorisation may decide that the order no longer applies to the authorisation.